svlauer/example-sentences/README.md

 text: Level one examples have lowercase roman numerals as labels, with counting starting anew for each footnote.

-This is difficult to achieve in the general case. `example_sentences` patches the standard LaTeX footnote commands (i.e., `\footnote` and `footnotetext`), for all other methods of typesetting notes, you will have to ensure yourself that the command `\footnotizeexamples` is called
+This is difficult to achieve in the general case. `example-sentences` patches the standard LaTeX footnote commands (i.e., `\footnote` and `footnotetext`), for all other methods of typesetting notes, you will have to ensure yourself that the command `\footnotizeexamples` is called